Setting the scene for a romantic menu of Irish recipes?

 I mused about building a “Kiss the Blarney Stone” menu, treating the rock as a kind of Irish mistletoe.
 But ponder this for a moment: A ritual involving thousands of lips pursing and drooling over an impossible to reach stone.
 Somehow, that just didn’t seem sexy.

-Finally, it came to me: St. Patrick’s Day is a glorious way to celebrate the coming of spring, the most sumptuous season, bursting with sensuality and bloom.
+Finally, it came to me: St. Patrick’s Day is a glorious way to celebrate the coming of spring.
+After all, it’s the most sumptuous season, bursting with sensuality and bloom.
 Associated with the vernal color, green, it ties in a festive way to welcome the seasonal change.
 Around this concept, I could build an Irish menu!

 Salmon, cod, and lobster are the fruits of Aphrodite.
 They have beneficial contents of phosphorous, iodine and zinc, essential for testosterone production.
 Leeks were favored as a love enhancement by the ancient Greeks and Romans.
 So much that Emperor Nero was said to have eaten leek soup every day.
 Even the lowly potatoes’ lore includes a history where Amazonian women ate them to stimulate their sex drive.
 Potatoes are said to have the same affect on the body as chocolate; they increase serotonin levels, enhancing a feeling of well-being.